 \(\begin{align} \; 1 &= \frac{{\left( {3\; + \;3} \right)}}{{\left( {3\; + \;3} \right)}} \\ &= \frac{6}{6}\ \\ &= \ 1 \end{align}\)

-Group students in pairs and ask them to present the numbers 2 to 10 in different number sentences using the number 3, the four operations and parentheses.
+Group students in pairs and ask them to present the numbers 2 to 10 in different number sentences using the number 3, the four operations and brackets.
 Once the task is completed, ask a few students to take turns writing their number sentences on the board and grouping them according to the number in question.
 Facilitate a mathematical discussion and invite other students to observe the number sentences and check their accuracy.

 Note: It is possible that some students may use brackets within brackets.
 In such situations, it should be mentioned that priority is given first to the brackets inside the others.
 For example: